 If you are having difficulty cancelling a CPA, take a moment to check out the following Step Change article – How to cancel a CPA on a payday loan

-3. They are too easy to obtain
+3. They are too easy to get

 Whilst many people may think that the easier a loan is to obtain the better, this is not always the case.
 As a general rule of finance, if you cannot afford the repayments, you should not be taking one out in the first place.